Jeunese/jeunese.github.io/docs/style-guide.md

 - [Be useful](/voice-and-tone?id=be-useful) (objective, user-centric, action-oriented, and goal-focused)

 To achieve these characteristics, your writing style needs to follow some more granular principles and guidelines.

-## Formality, professionalism, and user-friendliness

-For both documentation and in-product content, information developers must strike a balance between user-friendliness and professionalism.

-Professional isn't the same as formal.
-You can write clearly and simply, and thus write less formally, without losing the credibility needed for technical documentation and in-product guidance.
-The aim is to be neutral and objective, whilst also being accessible and friendly.

-Scientific and academic papers typically use third person and tend to avoid contractions, making them formal and impersonal.
-In product documentation and UX writing, it's more important to avoid fatigue and frustration; we want the text to be as direct and understandable as possible for helping the reader get the job done.
-We thus aim to write in plain English, short sentences, and a conversational style, whilst also maintaining a level of professionalism and authority.

 ## Lean writing principles